 Any special experience or qualifications you may have, such as pet first aid training

 What you love about dogs and why you’re excited about starting as a pet sitter

 If you’re starting your career as a pet sitter, we’re willing to bet that you absolutely love meeting new dogs.
 This will no doubt be the part of the meet-and-greet you’re looking forward to the most, so feel free to shower the pup with lots of attention and cuddles.

 The pet parent will have already provided you with details of their pet’s personality and how comfortable they are meeting new people.
 If the dog is anxious or unsure, watch their body language closely and don’t rush them — let them get to know you at their own pace.

 Play your cards right and you and the pup will be best buds in no time.

 Now it’s time to get down to the nitty-gritty of your upcoming pet sitting booking.
 Looking after someone’s dog and their home is a huge responsibility, and there’s a lot of information you need to know to ensure a safe and stress-free sitting experience.

-The owner will provide some of this information for you, but you’ll also need to be prepared to ask lots of questions to make sure you’re completely prepared.
+The pet parent will provide some of this information for you, but you’ll also need to be prepared to ask lots of questions to make sure you’re completely prepared.
 To help make it easier, we’ll break this up into a few different categories below.

-Hopefully you won’t have a single problem while the client is away, but the safest approach is to prepare for any potential worst-case scenarios.
+Hopefully you won’t have a single problem while the pet parent is away, but the safest approach is to prepare for any potential worst-case scenarios.
 Here are some of the key questions you’ll need to ask:

 Who should I contact in case of an emergency if I can’t get in touch with you?